 Winter

-Situated between two world class ski resorts, Minturn is close to all the action.
-Thanks to its convenient access to highway I-70, you can be at a number of other winter attractions, such as those in Summit County.
-Or take US-24 to a backcountry wonderland.
+Situated between two world-class ski resorts, Minturn is close to all the action.
+Thanks to its convenient access to highway I-70, you can be at some other winter attractions, such as those in Summit County.
+Or take the US-24 to a backcountry wonderland.

 Basecamp for Skiing at Vail and Beaver Creek